 This is a full luxury sedan, which gives up soft and smooth riding and has several good features.
 It provides you with comfort and a beautiful interior.
 It ranks among the top models, and one can afford it at reasonable prices.
 One can purchase the 2011 model at a cost of $28,200.
 There are other added features as it has a speed automatic transmission and 4.6-litre V8 engine that produces the required amount of thrust.

-The 2011 model is known for its many features.
+The 2011 model has many features.
 It gives full-size pickups and is both sustainable and affordable for buyers.
-The shoppers will have the privilege to avail themselves of a vast variety of cabs and cargo beds that are lashed with luxury features and have all the qualities of top ridings as well as quality good handling.
+The shoppers will have the privilege to avail themselves of a vast variety of cabs and cargo beds with luxury features.
+And have all the qualities of top ridings as well as quality good handling.
 The standard version of it has a base of 4.3 liters V6 whereas there are three more choices available.
 One can get it at a cost of $15,450- @28,000.

 After an excellent 2011 version of this model, there is a more extended range available with numerous outstanding qualities like fuel efficiency, reasonability and good ranking.
 It can run on a range of 25-50 miles on only electricity and, unlike a full-EV, there seems to be no risk the battery failing.
 One can acquired it at a price of $21,400.

 It is one of the best small cars available both under the used and new categories .
-The Honda Civic sedan is known for its reliability, and some of its reviews show that the 2011 model was replaced by the standard version.
-It has outstanding features and comes with four-engine cylinder with excellent efficiency, and one can get it a cost of $17,750.
+Buyers know the Honda Civic sedan for its reliability.
+And some of its reviews show that the 2011 model replacement was the standard version.
+It has outstanding features and comes with a four-engine cylinder with excellent efficiency, and one can get it at a cost of $17,750.

 In formulating an export strategy, sellers need to consider where their vehicles will be sold.
-However, an equal amount of consideration must be paid to keeping costs down when finding vehicles to send overseas.
+However, pay an equal amount of consideration to keep costs down when finding vehicles to send overseas.
 As illustrated earlier in this white paper, there is a number of situations where the economics of buying a vehicle in the US and exporting it overseas simply do not add up.
-Often this is the result of a car being priced too high in the US market, yet having little or equal value in the export market.
-The key to a successful export strategy is then based on finding imbalances in price between the US and overseas market.
+Often this is the result of a car pricing being too high in the US market, yet having little or equal value in the export market.
+The key to a successful export strategy is then based on finding imbalances in price between the US and overseas markets.